-Landlord Letter February 2017 Fair Housing & Mystery Shoppers No landlord or property manager wants to deal with any lawsuit, especially if they're defending a Fair Housing claim.
-Our advice to clients is to (1) understand what the fair housing laws are, and (2) play it safe, which means landlords shouldn't see how close to the "Fair Housing Cliff" they can get before falling off.
+Landlord Letter February 2017 Fair Housing & Mystery Shoppers No landlord or property manager wants to deal with any lawsuit, especially a Fair Housing claim.
+Our advice to clients is to (1) understand what your fair housing obligations are, and (2) play it safe, which means landlords shouldn't see how close to the "Fair Housing Cliff" they can get before falling off.
 There are seven federal protected classes (race, color, sex, religion, national origin, disability and familial status), and three state protected classes (source of income, gender identity and sexual orientation).
 That does not mean that a member of a protected class is granted infinite rights to do whatever they please.
-If a tenant falls into one of these classes, landlords are forbidden from discriminating against them based on the adeq land treat disal Fai land adm first facts that placed the tenant in a protected class.
+If a tenant falls into one of these classes, landlords are forbidden from discriminating against them based on the facts that placed the tenant in a protected class.

 For example, a person with a disability must still qualify as an applicant by showing (1) stable income and ability to pay rent, (2) good rental history, (3) adequate criminal history, etc. But the landlord cannot deny that applicant or treat them differently because of their disability.
-Fair housing claims may subject the landlord to three types of fines/fees: (1) administrative fines - up to \$10,00 for a first offense!, (2) civil lawsuits - seeking a judgment for damages and suffering, and/or (3) punitive damages if the courts UAA TRAINING feel the landlord needs to be punished - which could be \$1,000,000+.
-Most landlords think it won't hap-(Continued on page 2) Mark your calendars!
+Fair housing violations may subject the landlord to three types of fines/fees: (1) administrative fines - up to \$10,000 for a first offense!, (2) civil lawsuits - seeking a judgment for damages and suffering, and/or (3) punitive damages if the courts feel the landlord needs to be punished - which could be \$1,000,000+.
+Most landlords think it won't (Continued on page 2) Mark your calendars!